DGeisz/CodeX/Reductionist Quasi-Isomorphisms/README.md

 pertain to dimensionality reduction.
 However, I don't like the name dimensionality reduction.
 It makes me think of finding some map between real numbers.
-What I'm really interested in is finding an isomorphism between some set of states that requires a certain amount of information to specify a specific states, and another such set that requires a smaller amount of information to specify a state.
+What I'm really interested in is finding an isomorphism between some set of states that requires a certain amount of information to specify a specific state, and another such set that requires a smaller amount of information to specify a state.
 That's essentially what dimensionality reduction is doing but with some multi-dimensional set of real numbers.
 The reason I call it a quasi-isomorphism is because you can't expect to find a perfect isomorphism between two of the aforementioned sets,